All Episodes

 That's what's driving this.

-Nobody is talking about deporting anybody, not seriously.
+Nobody is talking about deporting anybody.

-What we're talking about, what's being discussed is providing some disincentives in the legislation.
+What we're talking about, what's being discussed, is providing some disincentives in the legislation.

 So, you know, you've heard me say it.

-You've heard me say this is all about pandering, so we don't upset our majority so the Republicans can get these votes, but in the process, what's going to happen to conservative principles when you have to go out and appeal to people who have uh been brought up to have an entitlement mentality.
+But in the process, what's going to happen to conservative principles when you have to go out and appeal to people who have been brought up to have an entitlement mentality?

-And you have a Democratic Party out there promoting the the same thing they always do.
+You have a Democratic Party out there promoting the same thing they always do, vote for us, we'll take care of you.

-We'll protect you against the evil Republicans, we'll protect you against these people.
+We'll protect you against these people.

 So what are we going to do?

-I gotta run.
+I got to run.

 Quick timeout.